ImmigraTrust Law

 The marriage visa is also known as IR-1/CR-1 visa (for spouses of U.S. citizens) or F-2A/family-based 2A category (for spouses of green card holders).
 A marriage visa is an immigrant visa process which means that once approved, your wife or husband will have an immigrant visa and green card status once they enter the United States.
 This option is for both U.S. citizen and legal permanent residents (green card holders) both.

-2. Cost Comparison: How Much Does it Cost for a Fiancé Visa?
-How Much Does it Cost for a Marriage Visa / Marriage Green Card?
+2. Cost Comparison: How Much Does It Cost for a Fiancé Visa?
+How Much Does It Cost for a Marriage Visa / Marriage Green Card?

-Fiance Visa Application Fees
+Fiancé Visa Application Fees

-Total government fees are $2,025 (as of December 2020) and are breakdown as follows:
+Total government fees are $2,380 (as of February 2025) and are breakdown as follows:

-• I-129F (Fiance Sponsorship) $535
+• I-129F (Fiancé Sponsorship) $675

 • Consulate K-1 Fees $265